VideoGameRoulette/SRTPluginProviderRE5/SRTPluginProviderRE5/README.md

-# SRTPluginProviderRE8
+# SRTPluginProviderRE5
-A provider plugin of Resident Evil 8 (2021) for the SRT Host to provide memory values to other plugins.
+A game memory provider plugin for Resident Evil 5 (2008) for the SRT Host to provide memory values to other plugins.
-"# SRTPluginProviderRE8"
+"# SRTPluginProviderRE5"